TOPOFGR/react-intl-hooks/README.md

 #### Options (optional)

-Object containing formating options for the number to be formatted.
+Object containing formatting options for the number to be formatted.
 The property is **optional**.

 ```typescript
 {